top of page

 • No vehicles

-• Walk-in sites (you must park your car in a designated parking spot and walk to the pitch site)
+• Walk-in sites (you must park your car in a designated parking spot and walk to the pitch)

 • The Overflow Campground is nearby if there are no available sites upon arrival

-The Miette Campground is located approximately 10 minutes from the Jasper eastern park gate and is very close to the Miette Hotsprings (a destination well worth visiting!).
-It is more secluded than the other camping sites listed but is located in a dense area of forest, making a very beautiful site.
+This campground is more secluded than the other camping sites and is located in a dense area of forest, making a for very serene camping experience.
 Note, there are no stores or gas stations located nearby.

 • Must reserve in advance with Parks Canada

-• Walk-in sites (you must park your car in a designated parking spot and walk to the pitch site)
+• Walk-in sites (you must park your car in a designated parking spot and walk to the pitch)

 bottom of page